 You can play with multiple players, and you don’t need internet to play, but note that the Samsung Galaxy Note 4 isn’t supported for this game, and the graphics aren’t exactly cutting edge.
 However, this is still a fun rail shooter.
 You can destroy masses of zombie hordes for about $8 in the Oculus store.

 Smash Hit allows you to take your frustrations from the real world out on virtual window-like panes of glass.
 As you do this, you’re also soaring through the air as whimsical music calms you in the background.
 You’ll need focus, good timing, and concentration to make it far as you smash gorgeous glass objects that get in your way.

-You don’t need an internet connection.
-However, if you don’t want your arm to get sore using the touchpad, you’ll need a gamepad, and the playtime for all 11 levels is said to be about 40 minutes to an hour.
-Although Smash Hit used to be a free game, it is now $2.99 in the Oculus store.
+You don’t need an internet connection to play this game.
+However, if you don’t want your arm to get sore using the touchpad, you’ll need a gamepad.
+The playtime for all 11 levels is said to be about 40 minutes to an hour.
+Although Smash Hit used to be a free game, it is now a couple of dollars in the Oculus store.

 4. Land’s End

 While simple and unique with straightforward gameplay, Land’s End brings you a whole new adventure as you explore vast landscapes in a lost civilization by using the power of your mind.
 From the creators of Monument Valley, you can unlock the mysteries held within Land’s End, and you don’t need a controller or an internet connection to play.

 The game is ideal for those that just want to relax and have a comfortable gaming session, and it has up to five worlds to explore.
 It’s a pretty short game with an estimated 60 minutes of playtime, depending on the user.
 You can live in such moments of wonder from Land’s End for less than $5 in the Oculus Store.